Top-Notch-Network/Top-Notch-Network.github.io/_tabs/merch.md

   </script>
 </head>
 <body>
-  If you are not redirected automatically, follow <a href='https://exclaim.gg/store/TNN-Store'>this link</a>.
 </body>
 </html>
+If you are not redirected automatically, click [this link](https://exclaim.gg/store/TNN-Store)